Sand Calculator

 - How much does a cubic yard of sand cost?

 - Bulk sand typically costs $15–$50 per cubic yard depending on type and location.
-Play sand in bags (50 lb) runs $5–$8 per bag at hardware stores — significantly more expensive per cubic yard than bulk.
+Play sand in bags (50 lb) runs $5–$8 per bag at hardware stores, which is significantly more expensive per cubic yard than bulk.

 - Can I use sand to level my lawn?

-- Pure sand is not recommended for leveling lawns — it can cause drainage problems and harm grass roots.
+- Pure sand is not recommended for leveling lawns because it can cause drainage problems and harm grass roots.
 Use a topdressing mix of sand and compost (50/50) for lawn leveling instead.